Discover Professional Price Action Strategies That Work So You Can Profit In Bull & Bear Markets—Without Indicators, News, Or Opinions

 This brings me to the other perspective…

-In my opinion, that would be the stock markets.
+In my opinion, the best markets to trade if you don’t want to burn your cash as a newbie would be the stock markets.
 Why is that?

 1. Stock markets are mostly unleveraged